 Away from academics, Bill enjoys playing hockey, rock climbing and hiking.

-Stephen graduated from Queen’s University in 2016 with a Bachelors Degree in Mechanical Engineering specializing in Materials Science, and is currently pursuing his Master’s of Applied Science with the Structural and Multidisciplinary Systems Design Lab directed by Dr. Il Yong Kim.
+Stephen graduated from Queen’s University in 2016 with a Bachelors Degree in Mechanical Engineering specializing in Materials Science, and is currently pursuing his PhD with the Structural and Multidisciplinary Systems Design Lab directed by Dr. Il Yong Kim.

 While at Queen’s Stephen has actively combined his interests for mechanical design and optimization through various professional and academic projects.
 As a lead designer for the Queen’s Space Engineering Team (QSET), Stephen managed the development and analysis of critical mechanical components for the team’s prototype mars rover, placing 2nd in North America at the 2016 University Rover Challenge.
 Complimentary to this project, Stephen has developed skills in computer aided engineering and applied tools like SolidWorks, ANSYS and HyperWorks to multiple projects including a vehicle loop-wheel design, robotic manipulator, and composite electric bicycle frame.
 Before entering his final year at Queen’s, Stephen completed a 16-month internship with Ottawa-based company Neptec Technologies Corporation where he worked closely with the mechanical engineering division on product development and production.
 His primary responsibilities included mechanical design of advanced LiDAR sensors and even participated in a three-week technical field trial in North-Western Australia.